-

 And another thought by Goldberg is, without question, profound in so many ways.

-But if you aren’t familiar with Natalie’s body of work, Writing Down the Bones is a classic you won’t want to miss.
-She connects Zen meditation with writing and believes good writing happens because of practice and because writers keep showing up; she isn’t especially keen on the idea of writing as a gift.
+is a classic you won’t want to miss.
+She connects Zen meditation with writing and believes good writing happens because of practice and because writers keep showing up; she isn’t especially keen on the idea of writing as a gift.And back in 2009, Shirley Showalter’s blog 100 memoirs, featured an excellent

-Also from Shirley’s blog post: “She wants students to become very familiar with how their minds work and to recognize the connection between their own mind and a larger mind.
+that shares more about the memoir workshop that Shirley attended.
+She writes: “A Natalie Goldberg workshop envelops you, takes you on a ride, and challenges you.
+Goldberg doesn’t mess around.”Also from Shirley’s blog post: “She wants students to become very familiar with how their minds work and to recognize the connection between their own mind and a larger mind.
 Meditation does this.
 So does timed writing that starts with one subject and then moves to another.
 Eventually, if one writes enough, the work deepens, descends to the level that anchors both writer and reader to the ground of all being.”

 A Sunny Umbrella

 Small things loom large in our minds.
 I think I shared that thought recently on a friend’s blog.
-And while a one-year anniversary might seem like a “small thing,” it has loomed very large on my mind the past few weeks.
+And while a one-year anniversary might seem like a “small thing,” it has loomed very large in my mind the past few weeks.

 The answer –